ole-tange/bagop/README.md

     Show the backup status:

     bagop stat

+    Show the backup status for all files:

+    bagop stat /

 EXAMPLE: backup to a specified destination
     The default backup destination is '~/backup/bagop'.
 To use an